eaguaida/causal-explainer/README.md

 ## Method overview

-This is a novel XAI framework used to explain Machine Learning models and DNNs, it is an unified approach combining [RISE](https://arxiv.org/abs/1806.07421), [DeepCover](https://arxiv.org/pdf/1908.02374) and [Spectrum-based Software Fault Localization](https://arxiv.org/abs/2206.08345).
-It is based on the idea that to achieve a good explanation we need to create a "Test Suit", which is a balanced dataset consisting of correct/incorrect versions of the input that have been manipulated in any sort of way, we simply named "mutant" when referring to these manipulated inputs.
+This is a novel XAI framework used to explain Machine Learning models and DNNs.
+It is a unified approach combining [RISE](https://arxiv.org/abs/1806.07421), [DeepCover](https://arxiv.org/pdf/1908.02374), and [Spectrum-based Software Fault Localization](https://arxiv.org/abs/2206.08345).
+It is based on the idea that to achieve a good explanation, we need to create a "Test Suite," which is a balanced dataset consisting of correct/incorrect versions of the input that have been manipulated in various ways.
+We simply call these manipulated inputs "mutants."

-We create this test suit by generating masks that are applied on the input, these mask are basically a collection of values ranging from 0 to 1, Ex, for an image, when this mask is applied they modify the original input by multiplying the values of the pixels by the mask.
-After generating this dataset, we generated 4 variables that count for how each feature was perturbed (activated/non activated), to then split the test suit into failing/passing mutants.
-We then proceed to throw these variables into the SFL formulas to get the final score for each feature.
+We create this test suite by generating masks that are applied to the input.
+These masks are essentially collections of values ranging from 0 to 1.
+For example, for an image, when a mask is applied, it modifies the original input by multiplying the values of the pixels by the mask.
+After generating this dataset, we create 4 variables that count how each feature was perturbed (activated/non-activated), and then split the test suite into failing/passing mutants.
+We then proceed to input these variables into the SFL formulas to get the final score for each feature.

-For Image Classifiers, we don't measure features but pixels importance, so the output is a Saliency Map of the pixels that are most important for the model's prediction.
+For Image Classifiers, we don't measure feature importance but pixel importance, so the output is a Saliency Map of the pixels that are most important for the model's prediction.

 ## Explaning Image Classifiers